Folsom

 Folsom Lake College is a public community college which is part of the Los Rios Community College District.

 Folsom Cordova Unified School District operates public schools in Folsom and Rancho Cordova.
-The 3 high schools are Folsom High School, Vista del Lago High School, and Cordova High School.
-The 4 middle schools are Folsom Middle School, Sutter Middle School, Mills Middle School, and Mitchell Middle School.
+The two high schools are Folsom High School and Vista del Lago High School.
+The two middle schools are Folsom Middle School and Sutter Middle School.

 The Sacramento Regional Transit District extended the light rail train system to Folsom via an extension to the Gold Line in October 2005, providing direct service to Downtown Sacramento.
 Regional Transit also operates the Folsom Stage Line, a public bus service within the city of Folsom.